microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 and groupshared memory are defined in the [Conversions](#conversions) section below.

-The validator ensure that the group shared target memory is large enough for the write.
+The validator will ensure that the group shared target memory is large enough for the write.

 ```llvm
 declare < NUM x [Ty]> @dx.op.matrixExtractToThreads.v[NUM][TY](